tabularelf/LWO/readme.md

 # LWO v1.0 - Light Weight Objects for GameMaker Studio 2.3.0
 </div>

 This is a system I'm designing to use as light weight objects for some of my upcoming projects.
-These take advantage of GameMaker's newly featured structs, and allows you to make entire objects out of them.
+These take advantage of GameMaker's newly featured structs, and allows you to make your own objects, without all of the unnecessary variables/bloat that comes attached with objects.

 Note: In the future, I might merge out step and draw to be one.